 From the creator and showrunner of Showtime’s The Affair comes Sarah Treem’s powerful stage play, When We Were Young and Unafriad

-A think tank in a distant but also not so distant future is tasked with the job of finding the best possible way to explain to humankind that there are humanoids in their midst.
+A think tank in a distant but also not so distant future is tasked with one job: finding the best possible way to explain to humankind that there are aliens in their midst.

 Harper Regan – who suddenly walks away from her husband, her daughter and her job to go and see her dying father – finds herself on a journey of disconnection and realism.

 In 1913, Leo Frank, a Brooklyn-raised Jew living in Georgia, is put on trial for the murder of thirteen-year-old Mary Phagan, a factory worker under his employment.

 A 19-year-old man has just stood trial for the fatal stabbing of his father.
 It looks like an open-and-shut case—until one of the jurors opens up the facts.